theseus-os/Theseus/docs/README.md

-# Published Documentation Root
+# Published Documentation

-The documentation for Theseus is published using GitHub Pages at [https://theseus-os.github.io/Theseus](https://theseus-os.github.io/Theseus).
+This directory contains files used to publish Theseus's documentation online, which is realized using GitHub Pages at [https://theseus-os.github.io/Theseus](https://theseus-os.github.io/Theseus).

-Any file included in this directory is included in the published output.
-The `./index.html` file is an example of this.
+Any file in this directory is included in the published output, for example, `index.html`.

 ## Automatically Generated Directories

-The `book/` and `doc/` directories are automatically generated and overridden when building the documentation.
+When building Theseus's book and source code documentation (rustdoc), the `book/` and `doc/` directories are automatically generated and outputted here.
+Those directories are ignored by git.